suhasm/suhasm.github.io/_pages/about.md

 Want to collaborate?
 Hear about my science?
 Chat about a problem you have?
 Get in touch: [suhas.mahesh@utoronto.ca](mailto:suhas.mahesh@utoronto.ca).

-I also moonlight as an expert in Classical Sanskrit and Prakrit.
-Check out my book: _How to Love in Sanskrit_ (HarperCollins 2024).
+I moonlight as an expert of classical Sanskrit and Prakrit.
+Check out my book: <a href="https://www.goodreads.com/book/show/205425671-how-to-love-in-sanskrit"><i>How to Love in Sanskrit</i></a> (HarperCollins 2024).
 Under contract: Nilakantha's Victory for HUP's Murty Classical Library.
+I'm also a co-creator of [ambuda.org](https://www.ambuda.org)

 <br>